 Dates & Deadlines

 - Early bird deadline: February 15, 2018

 Out & Loud – Pune International Queer Film Festival only accepts entries via FilmFreeway.com, an online movie submission platform.
 Click to submit with FilmFreeway.

 Entry Requirements and Rules

-- We accept entries in the form of DVD’s or uploaded FTP or online screeners but must be downloadable.
-If you originally submit an online screener and your film is selected for the festival, you will be required to submit other formats of your film for press, distributor, and programmer use during the festival in addition to your exhibition copy.
-Please note that the DVD copies you submit for entry will not be returned
+- We accept entries in the form of DVD’s or uploaded FTP or online video-sharing link but must be downloadable.
+If you originally submit an online video-sharing link and your film is selected for the festival, you will be required to submit other formats of your film for press, distributor, and programmer use during the festival in addition to your exhibition copy.
+Please note that the DVD copies you submit for entry will not be returned.

-- Runtimes: Short Films are any films 1 to 44 minutes in length.
+- Running time: Short Films are any films 1 to 44 minutes in length.
 Feature films will be considered those that are 45+ minutes.

-- All films submitted can be in any dialogue language but contain onscreen English subtitles.
+- All films submitted can be in any dialogue language but containing onscreen English subtitles.
 The festival reserves the right to disqualify any film that does not meet this requirement.

 - Any movies Submitted to Queer and Allies Art Festival (QAAF) must be resubmitted with a new entry form.

 - It is the sole responsibility of the Applicant to obtain all necessary copyrights.
 By submitting the film, you maintain you have obtained all necessary rights for exhibition.